MicrosoftDocs/fabric-docs/docs/data-factory/cicd-data-pipelines.md

 The following known limitations apply to CI/CD for data pipelines in Data Factory in Microsoft Fabric:

-- **Workspace variables**: CI/CD does not currently support workspace variables.
+- **Workspace variables**: CI/CD doesn't currently support workspace variables.
 - **Git Integration limited support**: Currently, Fabric only supports Git integration with Azure DevOps and GitHub.
 Azure DevOps Git integration is recommended as GitHub Git integration has more limitations.
 - **Data pipeline activities with OAuth connectors**: For MS Teams and Outlook connectors, when deploying to a higher environment, users must manually open each pipeline and sign into each activity, which is a limitation currently.
 - **Data pipelines invoking dataflows**: When a data pipeline that invokes a dataflow is promoted, it will still reference the dataflow in the previous workspace, which is incorrect.
 This behavior occurs because dataflows are not currently supported in deployment pipelines.